-- RGX-314 for Treatment of Wet Age-Related Macular Degeneration (wet AMD) - REGENXBIO plans to initiate Phase 2 trial of suprachoroidal delivery of RGX-314 using SCS Microinjector[TM] for treatment of wet AMD in first half of 2020. - Trial will build upon data from Phase 1/2a trial of RGX-314 and is expected to evaluate patients in two dose cohorts of RGX-314 versus a control arm.
-Interim data is expected from Cohort 1 by end of 2020. - RGX-314 for Treatment of Diabetic Retinopathy (DR) - REGENXBIO expects to submit IND in mid 2020 and plans to initiate Phase 2 trial of suprachoroidal delivery of RGX-314 using SCS Microinjector for treatment of DR in second half of 2020 with interim data expected in 2021.
+- RGX-314 for Treatment of Wet Age-Related Macular Degeneration (wet AMD) - REGENXBIO Phase 2 AAVIATE trial of suprachoroidal delivery of RGX-314 using SCS Microinjector[TM] for treatment of wet AMD is active.
+Enrollment expected to begin in Q3 2020. - AAVIATE is a multi-center, open-label, randomized, active-controlled, dose-escalation study that will evaluate the efficacy, safety and tolerability of suprachoroidal delivery of RGX-314.
+N=40 patients with severe wet AMD who are responsive to anti-VEGF treatment. - Interim data is expected from Cohort 1 by the end of 2020. - RGX-314 for Treatment of Diabetic Retinopathy (DR) - REGENXBIO plans to initiate Phase 2 trial of suprachoroidal delivery of RGX-314 using SCS Microinjector for treatment of DR in second half of 2020 with interim data expected in 2021.